You are Capable of Healing

 Thought Habits

 People refer to these as thought habits.
 Practicing new thoughts often, reprograms crossing safely at a stop sign as a thought habit.
-This positive thought habit replaces the negative one of your dog getting hit by a car.
+This positive thought habit replaces the negative one.

 Neuroplasticity is the brain’s ability to create new thought habits, which means that with awareness and consistency, healing trauma is possible.